tulma95/reaktor-junior-pre-assignment/README.md

 # Status file parser

 Application parses status file found at '/var/lib/dpkg/status' and makes HTML interface to inspect packages.
-If the application can't find that file it uses mockStatus.txt instead.
+If the application can't find that file it uses statusMock.txt instead.

 Frontend is made with React and backend is made with node.js